 Microsoft is also a gaming company.
 The Xbox is one of a few premier gaming platforms out there today.

-For the 2019 Super Bowl, Microsoft presented a fantastic message of how to make gaming more inclusive.
+In 2019, Microsoft presented a fantastic message of how to make gaming more inclusive.

 Microsoft’s commercial, titled “We All Win,” introduced its new controllers.
 The company made devices specifically set up for gamers with disabilities in order to empower them.